Danny-NG-9999/Danny-NG-9999.github.io/_pages/cv.md

 - **Compliance and Control Testing:** Assessed privileged access rights and application security configurations during system reviews to ensure SOX compliance.
 Identified and facilitated the remediation of five high-priority access vulnerabilities, strengthening clients’ compliance posture and enhancing the overall control environment.
 - **Project Management:** Contributed to a £3.4m data governance transformation programme, supporting KPMG Lighthouse experts and client teams in aligning data strategy with ISO 27001 and GDPR standards.
 Assisted with stakeholder communications by preparing presentations, Q&A logs, and progress reports, and processed project documentation for KPMG experts, helping ensure milestones were delivered on time, within budget, and in line with regulatory requirements.

+---
 ## COMMUNITY SERVICE & EXTRA CURRICULAR ACTIVITIES

 ### Volunteer in various Food Action initiatives, United Kingdom | November 2024 – June 2025
 - **Community Impact:** Collected and distributed an average of 285 meal portions per month to shelters and vulnerable individuals, addressing food-poverty issues and providing essential nutrition to the low-income community.
 - **Logistics and Fair Distribution:** Managed food inventory, maintained accurate records, and prioritized distribution based on community needs, ensuring fair and needs-based meal distribution to shelters.
 - **Event Support:** Assisted in charity event logistics, including venue setup and table preparation, creating welcoming environments that enhanced donor and guest experiences.
-Recognized as Top Volunteer at Food Action Exeter in Q4 2024 for exceptional contributions and dedication initiatives.
+Recognized as Top Volunteer at Food Action Exeter in Q4 2024 for exceptional contributions and dedication.

 ### Media & Events Assistant | CFA Community of Vietnam, Vietnam | February 2022 – July 2024
 - **Event Delivery:** Assisted in organising 2 flagship events (Forecast Dinner, Charter Award Ceremony) with 100+ attendees, ensuring seamless execution and professional delivery.
 - **Data-Driven Engagement:** Designed and analysed post-event surveys, improving topic relevance and driving a 7% increase in member engagement on the CFA Vietnam community page.
-- **Content Management:** Managed digital communications, ensuring alignment with CFA standards and guideline
+- **Content Management:** Managed digital communications, ensuring alignment with CFA standards and guideline.

+---
 ## Skills
 <p>
   <img src="https://img.shields.io/badge/SQL-Intermediate-4479A1?style=flat&logo=mysql&logoColor=white" alt="SQL Skill Badge">